14 Tips for running in the rain

 14. Make the most of running in the rain and have fun

 Running in the rain isn’t pleasant, it downright sucks.
-However, we can take action and make it a little more tolerable.
+But, you can take action and make it a little more tolerable.

 We suggest investing in proper running gear, including running shoes with good grips, altering your route depending on the weather and terrain, and if required, opting for the treadmill.